Silkypaladin/fashion-mnist/README.md

 ## Introduction

 FashionMnist is a data set consisting of 70,000 examples of Zalando's article images - pieces of clothing.
 Each image is associated with one label from 10 classes.
-The goal is to correctly identify each fashion product from given dataset and maximize the accuracy of predictions of the model, using different Machine Learning Algorithms to achieve that.
+The goal is to correctly identify each fashion product from given dataset and maximize the accuracy of predictions of the model, using different machine learning algorithms to achieve that.

 ## Methods